riagupta06/DesignPaaternsInJava/src/main/resources/builder-design-pattern-java.md

 In this article, we saw that Builder Design Pattern is a rescue where our use-case is such that we have a lot of parameters for a particular object type or we have requirement of adding new parameters may be in future.
 This should be used when we want to build immutable objects using theme construction process.

-In addition to the benefits laid above, opt for this pattern makes adding parameters easier and code becomes less error-prone and easy to read.
+In addition to the benefits said above, opt for this pattern makes adding parameters easier and code becomes less error-prone and easy to read.